Product matching AI: pricing intelligence powered by web scraping

 💸 How much does it cost to do product matching with this AI?

 One thing to keep in mind is that the actor is paid, costing you a small amount per number of results it produces.
-You can find the precise price in the Matcher’s readme.
 If you’ve just created your Apify account, your Free plan should have enough free credits to try the Actor, but if you want to run it regularly or on any kind of scale, you will need to upgrade to a paid plan.

 ⚖️ Will the results of the Matcher be different depending on Precision or Recall?